-Despite playing a bit of catch-up, Florida could be in prime position to cash in on industrial hemp with its unique growing season and markets.
+Playing a bit of catch-up, Florida could be in prime position to cash in on industrial hemp with its unique growing season and markets.
 The benefits are many for Florida growers potentially gaining access to an alternative crop that’s so high in demand.
-More from Growing Produce magazine.
+More from Growing Produce.

-Industrial Hemp on the Radar for Florida Farmers and Researchers
+Industrial Hemp on8 the Radar for Florida Farmers and Researchers

 Hemp has many practical uses, including fiber, building materials, and forage — to name a few.
 Photo courtesy of the University of Kentucky College of Agriculture, Food & Environment

-The University of Florida Board of Trustees has given the OK for UF/IFAS researchers to develop hemp management and cropping systems.
-The move is an important step to test the viability of what could become a valuable alternative crop for the state’s agriculture producers.
+The University of Florida Board of Trustees of the Internal Improvement Fund has given the OK for UF/IFAS researchers to develop hemp management and cropping systems.
+The move is an important step to test the viability of what could become a valuable alternative crop for the state’s łagriculture producers.

 By Richard M. Smith|April 20, 2018